Brink-Software/AksWorkshop/labs/lab5-networking/LAB.md

               number: 80
 ```

-Cool you should now have the following configuration.
+Cool, once you have deployed this file you should now have the following configuration.

 ```text
 <rainbow.your-domain> => green